 Members of the department participate in the Library of Congress' NACO program to create name authority records for the national database, through the Montana NACO Funnel.
 Members of the department also participate in The Montana Memory Project which provides access to digital collections and items relating to Montana's cultural heritage and government.

-Bibliographic Management Services (BMS) is subdivided into four general service areas: Cataloging and Metadata Services, Acquisitions Services, Electronic Resources Services, and Digitization Services.
+Bibliographic Management Services (BMS) is subdivided into three general service areas: Cataloging and Metadata Services, Acquisitions Services, and Electronic Resources & Rights Management Services

 Cataloging and Metadata Services